charlesm93/charlesm93.github.io/_pages/teaching.md

 In some sense, statistics is the backbone of experimental and observational science.
 But statistics is (really f***ing) hard, and requires a level of mathematics which is not always available to practitioners.
-Distilling and communicating important concepts is a bit of an art.
+Distilling and communicating important concepts is a bit of an art, which some my colleagues excell in.
-Some of my colleagues are very dedicated pedagogues and I try (with various degrees of success) to follow their example.
+I try (with various degrees of success) to follow their example.

-My teaching experience falls into two categories:
+My work as a teacher falls into two categories:
 I TA courses taught by Columbia's department of statistics, and teach or TA workshops targeted at specialists, who may not be statisticians.